Indigenous Peoples’ Rights in Constitutions Assessment Tool (IPCAT)

 The IPACT is available in English, Spanish, and Filipino.
 It can be downloaded and used directly by individuals or groups, but is best utilized in a facilitated discussion setting where it can be used as a springboard for discussion.

-For more information on how to conduct a CAWE training contact International IDEA.
+For more information on how to conduct a IPCAT training contact International IDEA.